RedHatQE/jon-tests/alerts/baselines/README.md

 Result:

 This will setup several alert definitions on `<your RHQ Server>`.
 For this case, those definitions live in [longrun.py](longrun.py) setting file.
 Take a look at [sample.py](sample.py) setting file for expected file format

+### Resouce selection

+By Default, JBoss ON allows you to define alerts on Resource level (UI, REST), on Resource Group level (UI) and even on Resource Type level (UI).
+Resource selection is a simple thing that basically finds resources based on selection criteria and set's up alert definition for individual resource.

+An example:

+    ("^server.*","RHQ Agent","JVM")

+Selects all platfoms starting with `server` and find `JVM` child resource for each `RHQ Agent`.

+Each piece of selector is a regular expression and pieces are similar to xpath node selection, but in this case in JBoss ON inventory tree.